-- 1. The student will be able to create an argument through the use of historical evidence. - 2.
-The student will analyze and interpret primary and secondary sources. - 3.
-The student will analyze the effects of Reconstruction on the political, economic, and social life of the nation. - 4.
-The student will describe westward expansion. - 5.
-The student will understand the emergence of the United States as a world power between 1898-1920. - 6.
-The student will be able to explain the effects of industrialization on the political, economic, and social life of the United States - 7.
-The student will describe the advance of the reform movements (Populism, Progressivism) and their successes and failures. - 8.
-The student will identify the major causes of World War I and America's involvement in that conflict. - 9.
-The student will identify the major events of the 1920s and 1930s and assess their influence on the country. - 10.
-The student will identify the major causes of World War II and America's involvement in that conflict. - 11.
-The student will recognize the major social developments of the mid to late 20th century, such as Civil Rights, Feminism, etc. - 12.
-The student will recognize the major political and military developments of the mid to late 20th century such as the Cold War, Vietnam, etc. - 13.
-The student will know the definition of specific terms when used in their historical context.
+- 1. The student will be able to analyze the effects of Reconstruction on the political, economic, and social life of the nation. - 2.
+The student will describe western expansion. - 3.
+The student will understand the emergence of the United States as a world power between 1898-1920. - 4.
+The student will be able to explain the effects of industrialization on the political, economic, and social life of the United States. - 5.
+The student will be able to describe the advance of the reform movements (Populism, Progressivism) and their successes and failures. - 6.
+The student will be able to identify the major causes of World War I and America's involvement in that conflict. - 7.
+The student will identify the major events of the 1920s and 1930s and assess their influence on the country. - 8.
+The student will identify the major causes of World War II and America's involvement in that conflict. - 9.
+The student will recognize the major social developments of the mid to late 20th century such as Civil Rights, Feminism, etc. - 10.
+The student will recognize the major political and military developments of the mid to late 20th century such as the Cold War, Vietnam, etc.